dantasfiles/TSAmplifyAPI/README.md

-Using Typescript with AWS Amplify API in React Native, with a particular focus on using the types that AWS Amplify generates into `src/API.ts`
+Using Typescript with AWS Amplify API in React Native, with a particular focus on using the types that AWS Amplify generates into `API.ts`

 See the full post for instructions and details